List of Empire ships (A): Empire Albatross

 Empire Albatross was a 4,714 GRT cargo ship built in 1919 by Bethlehem Steel Corporation, Sparrows Point.
 Originally named Hoxie and operated by United States Shipping Board, Baltimore.
 Passed to United States Maritime Commission in 1937 and then to MoWT in 1940 and renamed Empire Albatross.
 Managed by Sir W Reardon Smith & Sons and then by Dene Management Co.
 Sold in 1942 to the Belgian Government and renamed Belgian Fisherman, managed by L Dens et Compagnie, Antwerp.
 Sold in 1946 to Compagnie Royale Belgique-Argentine SA and renamed Belgique.
 Sold in 1950 to Hendrik Fisser AG, Emden and renamed Martha Hendrik Fisser.
 Scrapped in Hamburg in 1958.

 Empire Albion

-Empire Albion was a 9,875 GRT cargo liner which was built by Caledon Shipbuilding & Engieering Co.
+Empire Albion was a 9,875 GRT cargo liner which was built by Caledon Shipbuilding & Engineering Co.
 Ltd., Dundee.
 Launched on 23 May 1944 and completed in September 1944 as Terbroch for the Netherlands Government.
 Sold in 1946 to Nederlands Amerikaansche Stoomboot Maatschappij, Rotterdam and renamed Eemdijk.
 Sold in 1960 to Orient Mid-East Line and renamed Orient Merchant.
 Ran aground in Lake Erie near Port Colborne, Ontario, Canada.
 Refloated on 8 May 1965, declared a constructive total loss.
 Sold to Compagnia Navigazione Labrador S.A., Panama and renamed Zambezi.
 Arrived at Kaohsiung, Taiwan for breaking on 19 November 1967.